Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 What is this all costing us?
 How do we loosen our grip so we can move forward in a healthier, happier way?
 Watch the video below and read on to learn how to forget the past and start living a life full of more joy and freedom.

-Once you have identified what’s holding you back, ask yourself: “What are the reasons that I absolutely must move beyond this?”
+Once you have identified why letting go of the past is so difficult, ask yourself: “What are the reasons that I absolutely must move beyond this?”
 How will your life change when you learn how to move on from the past?
 How will it change the trajectory of your relationships and help you stay connected with your partner?
 And how will you feel in this new chapter of your life?

 This is one of the most important parts of the process because it will help you stay committed to letting go of the past.
 Gaining a clear sense of purpose is essential to establishing any goal.
 Your purpose will serve as your emotional drive when you feel like giving up.
 You will inevitably face setbacks and challenges, but if you have a strong enough reason and a purpose that drives you, you will stay focused and dedicated.

 2. Identify your emotional habits